 Further, the Division is entrusted with administering the Information Systems at the SEC and is responsible for maintaining the IT infrastructure including SEC Primary Data Center and Disaster Recovery Site.

-The main function of the Investigations Division is to conduct investigations into referrals either internal or external and complaints relating to any suspected/alleged irregularity in terms of the SEC Act No. 36 of 1987 as amended and/or Rules and Regulations made thereunder in order to ascertain whether there exists evidence to institute legal action against the transgressors and/or to take any other disciplinary action against those who have violated the provisions of the SEC Act, Rules and/or Regulations made thereunder.
+The main function of the Investigations Division is to conduct investigations into referrals either internal or external and complaints relating to any suspected/alleged irregularity under the provisions of the SEC Act No. 19 of 2021 and/or Rules and Regulations made thereunder as well as the Rules and Regulations promulgated under the SEC Act No. 36 of 1987 (if such Rules and Regulations are not inconsistent with the current Act) in order to ascertain whether there exists evidence to institute legal action or to take any other action under the provisions of the SEC Act No. 19 of 2021 against those who have violated the provisions of the SEC Act, Rules and/or Regulations made thereunder.

 Legal and Enforcement